133 Cyrene

-Cyrene, minor planet designation 133 Cyrene, is a fairly large and very bright main-belt asteroid that was discovered by J. C. Watson on 16 August 1873 in Ann Arbor, Michigan, and named after Cyrene, a nymph, daughter of king Hypseus and beloved of Apollo in Greek mythology.
+133 Cyrene is a fairly large and very bright main-belt asteroid that was discovered by J. C. Watson on 16 August 1873 in Ann Arbor, Michigan, and named after Cyrene, a nymph, daughter of king Hypseus and beloved of Apollo in Greek mythology.
 It is classified as an S-type asteroid based upon its spectrum.
 It is listed as a member of the Hecuba group of asteroids that orbit near the 2:1 mean-motion resonance with Jupiter.

+Discovery and naming

+Cyrene was discovered on 16 August 1873 by astronomer James Craig Watson at Ann Arbor, Michigan, United States.
+Its discovery, alongside that of 132 Aethra, was announced in the journal Astronomische Nachrichten on 30 August.
+The asteroid was given the name Cyrene after the Greek mythological figure Cyrene, daughter of the Lapithian king Hypseus.
+With the god Apollo, she bore her two sons Aristaeus and Idmon.

+Orbit

+Cyrene is a main belt asteroid, orbiting the Sun at an average distance—its semi-major axis—of 3.07 astronomical units (AU).
+Along its 5.39 year long orbit, its distance from the Sun varies from 2.67 AU at perihelion to 3.47 AU at aphelion due to its orbital eccentricity of 0.13.
+It has an orbital inclination of 7.22° with respect to the ecliptic plane.

+Physical characteristics

 In the Tholen classification system, it is categorized as a stony SR-type asteroid.
 Photometric observations of this asteroid at the Altimira Observatory in 1985 gave a light curve with a period of 12.707 ± 0.015 hours and a brightness variation of 0.22 in magnitude.
 This result matches previous measurements reported in 1984 and 2005.